Vitamin D and respiratory infections: the post-VITAL 2024-2025 update

 What the COVID-era trials added

-How clinicians read it now
+How to read it now

 Sources

-1. Martineau AR, Jolliffe DA, Hooper RL, et al. "Vitamin D supplementation to prevent acute respiratory tract infections: systematic review and meta-analysis of individual participant data."
+1. Martineau AR, Jolliffe DA, Hooper RL, Greenberg L, Aloia JF, Bergman P, et al. "Vitamin D supplementation to prevent acute respiratory tract infections: systematic review and meta-analysis of individual participant data."
 BMJ, 2017;356:i6583.
-PMID: 28202713.
+PMID 28202713.
 DOI: 10.1136/bmj.i6583.

-2. Jolliffe DA, Camargo CA Jr, Sluyter JD, et al. "Vitamin D supplementation to prevent acute respiratory infections: a systematic review and meta-analysis of aggregate data from randomised controlled trials."
+2. Jolliffe DA, Camargo CA, Sluyter JD, Aglipay M, Aloia JF, Ganmaa D, et al. "Vitamin D supplementation to prevent acute respiratory infections: a systematic review and meta-analysis of aggregate data from randomised controlled trials."
 Lancet Diabetes Endocrinol, 2021;9(5):276-292.
-PMID: 33798465.
+PMID 33798465.
 DOI: 10.1016/S2213-8587(21)00051-6.

-7. Jolliffe DA, Holt H, Greenig M, et al. "Effect of a test-and-treat approach to vitamin D supplementation on risk of all-cause acute respiratory infection (CORONAVIT)."
+5. Jolliffe DA, Holt H, Greenig M, Talaei M, Perdek N, Pfeffer P, et al. "Effect of a test-and-treat approach to vitamin D supplementation on risk of all cause acute respiratory tract infection and covid-19: phase 3 randomised controlled trial (CORONAVIT)."
 BMJ, 2022;378:e071230.
-PMID: 36215226.
+PMID 36215226.
 DOI: 10.1136/bmj-2022-071230.